-- Poses a significant threat of danger and/or harm to members of the University community; and/or - Interferes with the lawful activities or basic rights of other students, University employees, or visitors; and/or - Poses a threat, or suspicion of threat, to patient safety.
+- poses a significant threat of danger and/or harm to members of the University community; and/or - interferes with the lawful activities or basic rights of other students, University employees, or visitors; and/or - poses a threat or suspicion of threat to patient safety.

 The School of Nursing will also address all reports of impaired or possibly impaired performance of students in order to assure the safety of patients, coworkers, and other students.
 In the presence of reasonable suspicion, students may be required to undergo drug testing or other professional evaluations.
-Health difficulties impairing performance can result from physical health, mental health and/or behavioral problems, including but not limited to issues such as illegal drug use, misuse of legal drugs, or alcohol abuse.
-Investigations, assessments and evaluations shall be confidential under the Family Educational

-Rights and Privacy Act (also known as FERPA or the Buckley Amendment) except as limited by regulation, ethical obligation, and/or threat to patient safety.
+Health difficulties impairing performance can result from physical and/or mental/behavioral problems, including but not limited to issues such as illegal drug use, misuse of legal drugs, or alcohol abuse.
+Investigations, assessments and evaluations shall be confidential under the Family Educational Rights and Privacy Act (also known as FERPA or the Buckley Amendment) except as limited by regulation, ethical obligation, and/or threat to patient safety.

-Additional behaviors warranting potential involuntary administrative withdrawal include, but are not limited to unethical behaviors, personal misconduct, or professional misconduct such as violating the Duke Community Standard, the School of Nursing's Academic Integrity and Professionalism Policy, professional standards of care, the Code of Ethics for Nurses, inability to meet technical standards and regulations governing nursing practice through the individual state/ district Nurse Practice Acts.
+Additional behaviors warranting potential involuntary administrative withdrawal include, but are not limited to unethical behaviors, personal misconduct, or professional misconduct such as violating the Duke Community Standard, the School of Nursing's Personal Integrity Policy, professional standards of care, the Code of Ethics for Nurses, and regulations governing nursing practice through the individual state/ district Nurse Practice Acts.